-The Engage to Change project is currently running across the whole of Wales to support young people aged 16 to 25 with a learning disability and/or autism into paid work placements lasting six to 12 months.
+The Engage to Change project is working across Wales to support young people aged 16-25 who have a learning difficulty, learning disability and/or autism to achieve their full potential.

-The project is being funded by The Big Lottery Fund’s Getting Ahead 2 grant – the largest ever awarded by the organisation in Wales.
+The project is being funded by the National Lottery Community Fund – the largest ever awarded by the organisation in Wales.
 The grant was developed in partnership with Welsh Government to meet priorities for supporting children and young people.
 It is funded by money that has been dormant in bank and building society accounts across the UK for 15 years or more.

 For more information on Engage to Change please visit our dedicated project website.
 You’ll find personal stories, blogs, videos, easy read information, and all the latest news.